emina-mahmutbegovic/process-information-systems/README.md

 NOTE: The `docker-compose` file in the `root` directory can also be used for running migrations separately with: `docker-compose up --build liquibase`

-The TV program database will be accessible on `localhost` using the specified port.
+The TV program database will be accessible on `localhost` using the specified port 5432.